LilyAsFlora/Ririi/README.md

 ### Consonants

 Aside from the voiced alveolar tap (/ɾ/), all of Rirī's consonants are present in English.
 This wasn't always the case.
-As a Polish speaker, Rirī originally included retroflex affricates /ʈʂ/ and /ɖʐ/ (alongside retroflex fricative /ʂ/) to add variety from English.
-I removed them later due to their unaesthetic sounds.
+As a Polish speaker, I originally included retroflex affricates /ʈʂ/ and /ɖʐ/ (alongside retroflex fricative /ʂ/) for variety.
+I removed them later because I decided they sound too harsh for a soft-spoken language.

 |                     | Bilabial | Labiodental | Dental | Alveolar | Postalveolar | Retroflex | Palatal | Velar | Uvular | Epiglottal | Glottal |
 |:-------------------:|:--------:|:-----------:|:------:|:--------:|:------------:|:---------:|:-------:|:-----:|:------:|:----------:|:-------:|